wongaokay/CS-361-Expense-Microservice/README.md

         socket.send_json(data)
 ```

-## How to programmatically Receive data from the update_expense microservice
+### How to programmatically Receive data from the update_expense microservice

-example call:
 ```python
     ... continuation of request ...